Skip to content

 • T2: per-resolver work (currency: work_ms), but sharing is inferred, so no observed sharing section.
 (A measured T2 receipt carries no breakdown either: the run reported a total without a per-resolver split; a predicted T2 quote does carry one, because the model can decompose.)

-• T3: per-resolver work plus observed sharing (which loads coalesced or hit cache) plus external_costs (paid hosts named, carrying the seller’s authored per-call fee).
+• T3: per-resolver work plus observed sharing (which loads coalesced or hit cache) plus external_calls (outside hosts named, with the call count; no fee, since costQL can’t know what the outside service charges).

 The validator enforces the gating: e.g. an observed sharing section at T1 or T2 is a contract violation.